 5. Who and/or what inspires your work?

 I can be inspired by everything!
 From daily events to something someone says or even how something smells.
 Begin a creative to me means always be curious and on top of my senses.
 I love to enjoy the little things in life and get inspiration from what I see.
 Nature, music, textures and colors are very inspirational to me.
-In these digital ages I love to look at various Instagram or Pinterest accounts to discover how people curate their feed or how they style or compose their pictures.
+In this digital age, I love to look at various Instagram or Pinterest accounts to discover how people curate their feed or how they style or compose their pictures.

 6. What role does art play in your life?
 How does it change the way you view the world?

 As mentioned before I am a very curious person and I love to explore everything that comes my way.
 By looking around and surrounding myself with things that I find interesting, I keep myself inspired.
 Through colors, shape, light, composition, form, it can be anything.
-By looking at things from different angles I feel more open to find creative solutions or points of views.
+By looking at things from different angles I feel more open to finding creative solutions or points of view.
 This inspiration and creativity I try to apply in the illustrations and images I create.